First time in 20 years

 Prevent shale swelling, bit balling and downhole losses

-The Pliocene and Upper Miocene shales in a mature Norwegian oil field had not been drilled with water-based mud (WBM) for over 20 years.
+The Pliocene and Upper Miocene shales in a mature Norwegian oilfield had not been drilled with water-based mud (WBM) for more than 20 years.
 Historical offsets noted the abrupt end of use for these fluids after well sections experienced severe shale stability problems.
-These included gumbo attacks and bit balling, which added time and compromised drilling objectives due to induced losses and poor cement jobs.
-Sidetracks were commonly needed to reach the reservoir.
-The overlying Pliocene section is a large diameter interval requiring a fluid density of 10.2 ppg.
-The underlying 16-in. section requires a density of 12.9 ppg in order to remain above the collapse gradient as the section builds to an inclination of 50 degrees at target depth (TD).
+Challenges included gumbo attacks and bit balling.
+These operational issues added time and compromised drilling objectives because of induced losses and poor cement jobs.
+Sidetracks were needed to reach the reservoir.

-An extensive fluid qualification process was initiated at Baroid’s Tananger Laboratory.
 A customized BaraHib Gold fluid system was developed for each section and qualified against formation samples obtained from previous activity.
-Capillary suction time analysis of various KCl brine concentrations aided in determining the optimum salt concentration for the base brine.
+Capillary suction time analysis of various KCl brine concentrations aided in the determination of the optimum salt concentration for the base brine.
 The BaraSure™ W-674, BaraSure™ W-546, and GEM™ GP package was optimized to give extremely low shale accretion values (less than 1% by weight on the most reactive shales), while shale swelling was controlled at 11% or less.

 Measure, test, and treat high-performance additives such as amine-based shale inhibitors.
 Maximize wellbore stability by ensuring effective clay inhibition through tracking, and take a direct measurement vs. an assumed product concentration.